+Notice that although deficits were run in most of the period covered (all but 5 years), total publicly held debt has shrunk as a fraction of GDP in several periods, because the nominal economy grew faster than nominal debt was being accumulated.
+The decline during the 1970s reflected relatively high inflation rates (what U.S. economists term the great inflation).
+The 1990s was a case in which real economic growth exceeded the accumulation of debt, partly because half of that period is associated with surpluses.
 The great expansion of debt after the 2008 financial crisis reflected unusually large deficits during the Obama administration and relatively slow growth.
-Although deficits remain historically high in nominal terms during the Trump administration, higher growth rates have "kept up with" those deficits and thus national debt as a fraction of GDP has been relatively stable in spite of relatively large nominal deficits-at least until the Covid-19 crisis occurred, and debt expanded more quickly than it ever had during a time of peace.
-(Of course, deficits for the past 20 years or so have been lower than they might otherwise have been because of relatively low interest rates in the post-2000 period.)
+Although deficits remain historically high in nominal terms during the Trump administration, higher growth rates have "kept up with" those deficits and thus national debt as a fraction of GDP has been relatively stable in spite of relatively large nominal deficits.
+(Of course, deficits for the past 20 years have been lower than they might otherwise have been because of relatively low interest rates in the post-2000 period.)